-A single amount is disclosed for range and average when there is no significant difference between the minimum, maximum, and average.
-Amounts represent weighted averages except where simple averages and the median of the inputs are more relevant.
+- A single amount is disclosed for range and average when there is no significant difference between the minimum, maximum, and average.
+Amounts represent weighted averages except where simple averages and the median of the inputs are more relevant. - 2.
+Includes derivatives contracts with multiple risks (i.e., hybrid products).